Crispy Quinoa Fritters with Green Tomato Chutney and Green Zebra Heirloom Tomatoes

 What makes these fritters so good is that they’re crunchy on the outside and flavorful on the inside.
 The Parmesan cheese definitely helps on flavor, but I also seasoned the fritters well, giving them extra flavor and balance.
 Coupled with the green tomato chutney, it was the perfect marriage of crunch, sweet and tangy flavor all in one.
 It’s one of my favorite dishes to date and that’s saying so much for a girl who turned her nose up on fried quinoa.

 Crispy Quinoa Fritters : Before (above) and After (below)

-The green tomato chutney certainly brings out the flavor of the quinoa fritters and we have plenty of green tomatoes to go around in the garden.
+The green tomato chutney certainly brings out the flavor of this quinoa fritters recipe and we have plenty of green tomatoes to go around in the garden.
 This time around, we used our green zebra heirloom tomatoes and they were perfect for the recipe.
 Green Zebra tomatoes are tangy with great firm texture.
 So we were able to use a combination of both very ripe green zebras and more firm, hard ones.
 They proved to be the perfect tomato for most of our green tomato recipes.

 Have you ever grown green zebra tomatoes?
 They’re like monsters.
 We’ve never had a green zebra that didn’t fruit like mad, giving plenty of tomatoes to feed the neighborhood.
 Unlike other heirloom tomatoes that are sensitive to disease, our green zebras seem to hold up o their own and don’t take much care.
 Every time we turn around, there’s a new cluster of green zebras waiting to be plucked, picked or chutney-ized.

 Hope your Summer is going well if you’re growing tomatoes, hope your getting a bumper crop!
 Enjoy our crispy quinoa fritters recipe!

 Crispy Quinoa Fritters with Green Tomato Chutney